Home

 It's Sold, Closing the Sale :

-Don't worry Jeannine, take it all one step at a time, and before you know it, you will be signing a free boat bill of sale contract with the new houseboat owners.
+Don't worry Jeannine, take it all one step at a time, and before you know it, you will be signing a sales contract with the new houseboat owners.

 Lastly, hopefully some of our readers will share and post comments about their houseboat for sale tips, ideas, and experiences.
 Feel free to use the "Click here to post comments" link found near the bottom of this page.